 A neverending array of scenic thoroughfares that will give you a taste for everything that this magical city has to offer—from famous Dutch architecture to world-class museums to iconic shopping streets where you can shop ‘till you drop.

-Because all of the streets of Amsterdam listed here will give you the unique opportunity to experience authentic Dutch culture.
+Because all of the streets of Amsterdam listed here will give you the unique opportunity to experience authentic Dutch culture, even if you only have 4 days in Amsterdam.

 So, take the advice of long time local and get away from some of the city’s busiest streets.